 Diploma

-Please type below EXACTLY how you want your name to appear on your diploma and in the commencement program Use only your legal name; do not use nicknames We have your legal name as: First Name: Michelle Middle Name: Last Name: Long Proof of legal name must be on record in the Registrar's Office.
+Please type below EXACTLY how you want your name to appear on your diploma and in the commencement program Use only your legal name; do not use nicknames.
+Proof of legal name must be on record in the Registrar's Office.
+We have your legal name as: First Name: Michelle Middle Name: Last Name: Long

 First Name